DFE-Digital/prepare-academy-conversions/Cypress_Selectors.md

 The Project Type (Landing page) presents a two-option choice (Manage an academy conversion and Manage an academy transfer) see below the two selectors for these options:

 - `select-projecttype-input-conversion` - The radio button for the `Manage an academy conversion` option
-- `select-projecttype-input-transfer` - The raddio button for the `Manage an academy transfer` option
+- `select-projecttype-input-transfer` - The radio button for the `Manage an academy transfer` option

 ## Legal Requirements